Volunteer with Children in Peru

 Volunteering in Kindergartens in Peru

-Projects Abroad runs a pilot program in coordination with the Ministry of Education, where materials, activities and strategies are tried out before we try to implement them in other kindergartens in the Sacred Valley.
+Projects Abroad runs a pilot program in coordination with the Ministry of Education, where materials, activities and strategies are tried out before we try to implement them in other kindergartens.
 We are responsible for the in-service training of the kindergarten teachers in the region, so our volunteers are also welcome to help prepare materials for the training workshops.

 You will assist the class supervisor in all kinds of play-work activities, such as arts and crafts, painting, and teaching reading and writing.
 You may wish to develop projects with the children using your own interests in music, sports, or drama, or you may wish to take a more observational role and lend the children support through providing friendship and assistance.